openlookeng/hetu-core/hetu-docs/en/functions/geospatial.md

 **ST\_LineString(array(Point))** -\> LineString

 Returns a LineString formed from an array of points.
 If there are fewer than two non-empty points in the input array, an empty LineString will be returned.
 Throws an exception if any element in the array is `NULL` or empty or same as the previous one.
-The returned geometry may not be simple, for example, may self-intersect or may contain duplicate vertexes depending on the input.
+The returned geometry may not be simple, e.g. may self-intersect or may contain duplicate vertexes depending on the input.

 **ST\_MultiPoint(array(Point))** -\> MultiPoint